 AUTO RECYCLERS MANIFESTO

-Recently an industry expert put together a comprehensive report of legislative priorities for states to level the playing field in auto recycling through state law.
+An industry expert put together a comprehensive report of legislative priorities for states to level the playing field in auto recycling through state law.
 Many of the standards that need to be set address consumer safety and disclosure.
 Go to Newsletter Summary --> Nov/Dec 2014 Edition

 The Iowa NMVTIS and Affidavit Law was signed in April 2015 for January 1, 2016 start date.